UK Labour opposition leader calls for 'circuit breaker' virus lockdown

 Johnson acknowledged that while any restrictions went against his instincts, action was necessary, the lawmaker said, adding that the prime minister received a sympathetic hearing.

-Reporting by Elizabeth Piper and William James; editing by Stephen Addison and Gareth Jones
+Reporting by Elizabeth Piper and William James; Additional reporting by Aishwarya Nair in Bengaluru; Editing by Stephen Addison and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.